neilellis/coding-with-gpt-4/article_as_presentation.marp.md

 ```

 <!--
-And yes this does exactly as expected, producing a simple list of headlines in the markdown file.
+    ChatGPT returns me the complete Python script I need, as you can see.
+The full script, not shown here, performs exactly as expected, producing a simple list of headlines in the markdown file.
 -->

 ---

-### Iterate on the Design
+### Iterate on the design

 So now let's improve on this and get a summary and a photo for each headline.